-If you’re already running Sponsored Products Ads or Display ads—that’s great!
+If you’re already running Sponsored Products or Sponsored Display — that’s great!
 Those advertisements will help you drive traffic and conversions on Prime Day.
-However, Sponsored Brands ads have some key advantages when it comes to boosting your Prime Day sales.
+However, Sponsored Brands have some key advantages when it comes to boosting your Prime Day sales.

 Want more tips on getting ready for Prime Day?
 Check out our blog.